-Mr. Abdulrahman Ali A Al-Abdulla
+Mr. Abdulrahman Ali Al-Abdulla

-Mr. Abdulrahman Ali A Al-Abdulla graduated 1992 in Science and Business Administration (major in Marketing) from University of Denver Colorado, USA.
+Mr. Abdulrahman Ali A Al-Abdulla has graduated with Bachelor Degree in Science and Business Administration (major in Marketing) from University of Denver Colorado, USA.

-Mr. Al-Abdulla brings a wealth of experience, cumulated over twenty eight (28) years of services in Qatar Petroleum (QP) and QP affiliates.
+He is currently working as Managing Director and CEO of Qatar Steel Company starting from 1st January, 2021.
+Mr. Al-Abdulla brings a wealth of experience, cumulated over thirty (30) years of services fully dedicated in QatarEnergy and its affiliated companies.